 New FCC Part 96 rules establish a three-tier architecture for sharing the radiofrequency (RF) spectrum from 3550 MHz to 3700 MHz.
 Commercial users of the 3.5 GHz Citizens Broadband Radio Service (CBRS) band will share this spectrum with existing incumbents, including the federal government which currently operates mission-critical radiolocation services in this spectrum.
 NIST is developing test procedures and reference implementations that the regulator will use to certify commercial systems mediating access to this RF band.
 Among the most important functions of these commercial “Spectrum Access Systems” is interference avoidance.
 NIST test methods and reference software validate whether these systems meet established requirements to protect incumbents such as the U.S. Navy from harmful RF interference.

-Research components of the CBRS project include detection of radar signals in the presence of interference from CBRS devices and other emissions, modeling aggregate interference for the computation of interference protection metrics, and applying machine learning and data mining to the classification and characterization of 3.5 GHz waveforms.
+Ongoing research includes detection of radar signals in the presence of interference from CBRS devices and other emissions, modeling aggregate interference for the computation of interference protection metrics, the coexistence of unlicensed CBRS devices, and applying machine learning and data mining to the classification and characterization of 3.5 GHz waveforms.

 NIST test methods and reference tools are part of CBRS standards being developed by the Wireless Innovation Forum, an international group of equipment vendors, broadband service providers, government agencies, and regulators.
 The Forum’s Spectrum Sharing Committee serves as the CBRS standards body and is comprised of 50 organizations including AT&T, CommScope, CTIA, Ericsson, Federated Wireless, Google, Nokia, Sony, Qualcomm, and Verizon.
 Government stakeholders include DoD, FCC, and NTIA.